chaotic-aur/packages/README.md

     The ID can be obtained by browsing the repository settings general section.
   - `aur`: Pulls the PKGBUILD from the AUR repository, pulling in the git repo and replacing the existing files with the new ones.
-- `CI_ON_TRIGGER`: can be provided in case a special schedule trigger should schedule the corresponding package.
+- `CI_ON_TRIGGER`: Can be provided in case a special schedule trigger should schedule the corresponding package.
 This can be used to schedule packages daily, by setting the value to `daily`.
   Since this checks whether "$TRIGGER == $CI_ON_TRIGGER", any custom schedule can be created using pipeline schedules and setting `TRIGGER` to `midnight`, adding a fitting schedule and setting `CI_ON_TRIGGER` for any affected package to `midnight`.
+- `CI_REBUILD_TRIGGERS`: Add packages known to be causing rebuilds to this variable.
+A list of repositories to track package versions for is provided via the repositories' `CI_LIB_DB` parameter.
+Each package version is hashed and dumped to `.ci/lib.state`.
+Each scheduled pipeline run compares versions by checking hash mismatches and will bump each each affected package via `CI_PACKAGE_BUMP`.
-- `BUILDER_CACHE_SOURCES`: can be set to `true` in case the sources should be cached between builds.
+- `BUILDER_CACHE_SOURCES`: Can be set to `true` in case the sources should be cached between builds.
 This can be useful in case of slow sources or sources that are not available all the time.
 Sources will be cleared automatically after 1 month, which is important in case packages are getting removed or the source changes.